inngest/inngest/README.md

 inngest run
 ```

 4. Run the Inngest DevServer.
 This starts a local "Event API" which can receive events.
 When events are received, functions with matching triggers will automatically be run.
-Optionally use the `-p` flag to specify the sport for the Event API.
+Optionally use the `-p` flag to specify the port for the Event API.

 ```shell
 inngest dev -p 9999